yosvelquintero/metaba-platform/README.md

 ## Overview

 Metaba Platform is an Nx-managed monorepo designed to build and scale modern web applications.
-It currently houses two primary applications:
+It features a component-first architecture with shared libraries and multiple applications:

+### Applications

 - **`api-app`**: A Nest.js backend API providing robust server-side functionality
 - **`web-app`**: A Next.js frontend application delivering modern user experiences

+### Libraries

+- **`shared/ui`**: A reusable UI component library built with React, Tailwind CSS, and Radix UI primitives.
+Includes its own build, lint, and test scripts for independent development.

 The architecture is built with scalability and maintainability in mind, leveraging Nx's powerful tooling for efficient development and deployment workflows.